Why Is My Work Ethic Gone

 My Work/Life Balance Is Unbalanced

 During the last two years of getting my BA degree, I was working 40 hours a week while taking 18 credits.
 I was burning out!
 But I was able to balance school, work, dating, and enjoying life pretty well.
 I had a great schedule that allowed me to balance school and work during the day as needed and Sunday was my rest day — I literally stayed in bed all day (also because I had depression. lol).
 I worked as a stock associate in a clothing store, so most of my work required little to no thinking — I saved all of my mental energy for school.
-I also took naps in the stock room when I could, but I also I got along with all of my coworkers — we worked for eight hours then went out to get drinks for four hours.
+I also took naps in the stock room when I could, but I also got along with all of my coworkers — we worked for eight hours then went out to get drinks for four hours.

 Life responsibilities never disappear and the challenge, regardless if you’re 18 or 50, will always be to balance work with your personal life.
 Your personal life should always be your priority because if things aren’t good within yourself, nothing else will be good either.
 So how do you find the perfect work/life balance?

 In chapter 5 of my eBook Never Hide: Working Retail, Working Your Brand, I discuss the internal versus external conflicts of work and life.
 Internal conflicts revolve around work, while external conflicts relate to your personal life.
 An important lesson to learn is to never carry negative emotions over from one world into the next.
 This means placing a clear divide.
 This is also a general rule of thumb for life.
 If one friend does something that puts you in a bad mood, it’s unfair to exert that energy on another friend who had nothing to do with the situation.
 The same can be applied to work and life.
-If you’re having issues with you parents or spouse, it’s no one’s fault at work, so it’s unfair to staff, customers, or business partners if you bring negative energy into the work place.
+If you’re having issues with your parents or spouse, it’s no one’s fault at work, so it’s unfair to staff, customers, or business partners if you bring negative energy into the workplace.
 And if you have a horrible day at work, it’s unfair to bring that negative energy home.

-Work life and personal life will always exist and regardless of what goes on in one, never let the negative emotions and experiences cross-contaminate the other.
+Work-life and personal life will always exist and regardless of what goes on in one, never let the negative emotions and experiences cross-contaminate the other.
 That’s the best work/life balance solution there is.

 I’m No Longer Passionate About The Work